mdn/content/files/en-us/web/security/practical_implementation_guides/cookies/index.md

 - `Domain`
   - : Cookies should only have a `Domain` set if they need to be accessible on other domains; this should be set to the most restrictive domain possible.
 - `Path`
-  - : Cookies should be set to the most restrictive `Path` possible; for most applications, this will be set to the root directory.
+  - : Cookies should be set to the most restrictive `Path` possible.
 - `SameSite`
-  - : Forbid sending the cookie via cross-origin requests (for example from {{htmlelement("img")}} element), as a strong [anti-CSRF](/en-US/docs/Web/Security/Practical_implementation_guides/CSRF_prevention) measure. `SameSite` is also useful in protecting against [Clickjacking](/en-US/docs/Glossary/Clickjacking) attacks, in cases that rely on the user being authenticated.
+  - : Forbid sending cookies via cross-origin requests (for example from {{htmlelement("img")}} elements) using `SameSite`.
+This is a strong [anti-CSRF](/en-US/docs/Web/Security/Practical_implementation_guides/CSRF_prevention) measure. `SameSite` is also useful in protecting against [Clickjacking](/en-US/docs/Glossary/Clickjacking) attacks in cases that rely on the user being authenticated.
 You should use one of the following two values:
     - `SameSite=Strict`: Only send the cookie when your site is directly navigated to.
     - `SameSite=Lax`: Additionally send the cookie when navigating to your site from another site.
 Note that this is the default behavior used in modern browsers if no `SameSite` directive is set.